donkhan/maths/README.md

 # maths
-Repository to show case my programming capability
+Repository to show case my programming capability.

+My level of problem solving : can write a solution to find the determinant value of a square matrix.
+I did not see this problem statement in coding interview preparation sites.

 All solutions are written by myself.